goldpointecoa/website/replit_agent/architecture.md

-# Architecture Overview - Gold Pointe Condo Owner's Association Website
+# Architecture Overview - Gold Pointe Condo Owners Association Website

 ## 1. Overview

-The Gold Pointe Condo Owner's Association website is a static HTML website designed to provide information and resources to condominium owners.
+The Gold Pointe Condo Owners Association website is a static HTML website designed to provide information and resources to condominium owners.
 The site follows a simple, traditional web architecture with HTML, CSS, and minimal JavaScript, focusing on ease of maintenance and deployment.
 The site includes public-facing content as well as password-protected resources for owners.

 ## 2. System Architecture